unform/unform/README.md

 ## Custom elements

 Sometimes we need to use third-party component in our forms.
-But don't you worry, Unform has your back!
-You can do that via `useField` which provides all the resources you need to use your component with Unform.
+Don't you worry though, Unform's got you covered!
+You can do that via `useField`, which provides all the resources you need to use your component with Unform.

 Below are some examples with [react-select](https://github.com/JedWatson/react-select) and [react-datepicker](https://github.com/Hacker0x01/react-datepicker/).

-_Observation_: If you are using Eslint + Prettier you need to take care with your `useEffect` dependecies, probably they will change when you format your code.
-To fix that you can add a comment on the line above of your `useEffect` dependencies disabling the eslint on that line.
-You can just follow the example below.
+_Observation_: If you are using Eslint + Prettier, you need be careful with your `useEffect` dependecies; they will probably change when you format your code.
+To fix this you can add a comment on the line above your `useEffect` dependencies that disables eslint on that line, as shown below.

 _Example:_